 |Hasmonean Judea Before the Common Era (BCE).|

-No earlier than a half-century ago, a specific Arab population chose for the first time to generally self-identify as the Palestinian People.
-This new Palestinian People now has claims to self-determination, territory and independence.
-But claims now made in the name of the Palestinian People do not automatically cancel prior rights of the Jewish People.
+No earlier than a half-century ago, a specific Arab population chose for the very first time to generally self-identify as the Palestinian People.
+This newborn Palestinian People now has claims to self-determination, territory and independence.
+But such claims now made in the name of the newly-minted Palestinian People do not automatically cancel prior rights of the age-old Jewish People.
 Rather, there is an urgent need to respect the honor and dignity of both Peoples.
 The moral and legal obligation is to peacefully effect something like a juridical reconciliation of Palestinian rights with the Jewish People's aboriginal, treaty and self-determination rights.

 Because the Jewish People's millennial presence in its aboriginal homeland is both moral and lawful, the newborn Palestinian People lacks a right to wage a decolonization war against the Jews.
 Exactly in this vein, the Israel Cabinet on December 2, 2012, insisted: "The Jewish People has a natural, historical and legal right to its homeland."